x-maues/amon-checker/README.md

 ## 📋 Overview

-The Akash Provider Checker continuously monitors the Akash Network(a DePIN compute marketplace)'s provider fleet, collecting critical metrics and submitting verifiable measurements to the Checker Network.
+Amon continuously monitors the Akash Network(a DePIN compute marketplace)'s provider fleet, collecting critical metrics and submitting verifiable measurements to the Checker Network.
 This subnet is a vital component of the Checker Network ecosystem, ensuring **reliable**, **fairly collected** intelligence data from DePINs and Web3 networks.

 ### ✨ Key Features